DLR-TS/adore_scheduling/adore_scheduler/README.md

 ********************************************************************************
 -->

-# adore_scheduler
-This project contains the ROS node for the scheduling of adore_if_ros.
+see the README.md file in the parent folder